gohugoio/hugo/content/en/functions/data/GetCSV.md

 ```

 {{% note %}}
-When working with local data, the filepath is relative to the working directory.
+When working with local data, the file path is relative to the working directory.

 You must not place CSV files in the project's data directory.
 {{% /note %}}